 The bottom line

 Credit card debt at 22% APR is a financial emergency, but it is a solvable one.
-Choose your method (avalanche for savings, snowball for motivation, consolidation for simplification), find extra money in your budget or income, and attack the debt aggressively for 12 to 18 months.
-That is all it takes to go from drowning in interest to completely debt-free.
+Choose your method (avalanche for savings, snowball for motivation, consolidation for simplification), find extra money in your budget, and attack the debt aggressively for 12 to 18 months.

 Once you are debt-free, redirect every dollar you were paying toward debt into your Roth IRA and investments.
 The same discipline that killed your debt will build your wealth.